delphix/lab-guides/masking/INSTRUCTIONS.md

 **Steps**

-**Note: If your class was stopped you will need to manually start it from the Delphix Engine before proceeding with the following exercise.**
+**Note:** If your class was stopped you will need to manually start it from the Delphix Engine before proceeding with the following exercise.
+Ask your instructor if you are unable to complete this step.

 1. Log into the Masking Engine